ECUADOR TRAVEL GUIDE

 However, there are some situations where you need to take a tour if you want to see a specific place, such as in the Galapagos where all the tours are controlled by government regulations to protect the environment.
 In this case, I would join local tours.
 I talk about it in all my Galapagos Islands guides.

 For daily tours, you can check out with local travel agencies once you are on the location or you can book in advance.
 It’s suggestible to book in advance in the high season and if you have a limited time, so you make sure you don’t miss your chance to visit your desired attraction.

-I partner with two reputable travel companies, G ADVENTURES and INTREPID TRAVEL.
-They both organize amazing travel itineraries all over the world, including Ecuador and you can chose your favorite itinerary depending on the time available and what you want to visit.
+I partner with G ADVENTURES, which organizes amazing travel itineraries all over the world, including Ecuador and you can choose your favorite itinerary depending on the time available and what you want to visit.
 G Adventures also has its own boat for amazing cruises in the Galapagos, if you prefer to join a cruise.
 I like these companies especially because:

 - They have small groups

 - They group people by interest, age, and kind of travel, culture, party lovers, etch.